emmannl/docs/docs/difference-between-pop-ubuntu.md

 ## Recovery Partition

 The recovery partition on this operating system is a full copy of the Pop!_OS installation disk.
 It can be used exactly the same as if a live disk copy of Pop!_OS was booted from a USB drive.
 Using the recovery partition, the installed operating system can be repaired or reinstalled.
-Supported features currently are refresh and clean installs.
-Refresh installs erase the previously-installed OS while preserving your data stored in the home folder.
-Fresh installs erase and repartition an entire drive, giving you an install that is identical to what you would get from the factory.
+Supported features currently are "refresh" and "clean" installs.
+"Refresh installs" erase the previously-installed OS while preserving your data stored in the home folder.
+"Fresh installs" erase and repartition an entire drive, giving you an install that is identical to what you would get from the factory.

 > Refresh Installs are only available on a new install of either Pop!_OS 19.04 or 18.04 (not through upgrading).
 In the future, it will be possible to initiate a refresh install from within GNOME Settings, if you have a recovery partition.
 Refresh installs may also be performed when booting a copy of Pop!_OS from a USB drive.